el-grudge/money-diaries/README.md

 Data is ingested using a pipelines are created in Mage.ai.

 The DAG steps are:
-1. Scrap the blog home page and load it's json objects in BigQuery using `dlt`*
+1. Scrap the blog's home page* and load it's json objects in BigQuery using `dlt`
 2. Extract the blog urls from "diary_links__rows__entities" table
 3. Scrap the blog posts and load their json contents in BigQuery using `dlt`

-[dag image here]

 \* Note: Refinery29 webstie's robot.txt file has no explicit restrictions on scrapping the Money Diaries blog posts.
 You can check it [here](https://www.refinery29.com/robots.txt)